roniemartinez/HumanFramework/README.md

 - **Language Support** - English is not the only written language and not all testers use the English language.
 Supporting most languages will get more testers to adopt Human Framework.
 - **Free Trial** - While LUIS.ai is very simple to use and accurate compared to other Intent Classifiers, it is not cheap.
-To get more users, a free option like Rasa NLU can be offered to free trial users.
+To get more users, a free option like [Rasa NLU](https://rasa.com/docs/rasa/nlu/about/) can be offered to free trial users.
-As a free trial, it will have lesser actions.
+As a free trial, it will have limited actions.

 ## Author